 If you cannot afford a standard payment but anticipate a financial change, such as paying off another bill or getting a promotion at work, True Resolve can help you establish a tiered or staggered payment plan with the IRS.
 This allows you to pay less now, then more after a specified period of time.

 When you look at everything you need to know about IRS payment plans, there are far better options than attempting to run away from your debt.
-To learn more about how True Resolve Tax Professionals in Denver can help you take control, schedule your 30-minute consultation today.
+To learn more about how True Resolve Tax Professionals in New York can help you take control, schedule your 30-minute consultation today.
 One of our licensed, IRS Enrolled Agents will determine the best payment option for your budget and circumstances, then get to work on your behalf.
 We look forward to helping you!